-Prince Harry & Meghan Markle Have ‘No Way Back’ Into Royal Duties As Couple Announces Tell-All Oprah Special
+Prince Harry & Meghan Markle Have 'No Way Back' Into Royal Duties As Couple Announces Tell-All Oprah Special

 "If Harry or Meghan talk openly about the fall-out with William and Kate it will cause uproar," Jobson said.
 "If they don't even mention them, it will be seen as a snub to his brother or just another silky PR exercise - something their friend and interrogator Oprah Winfrey won't like."

 There have already been reports indicating that Queen Elizabeth II was planning to strip her grandson of his honorary military titles.
-As The Inquisitr noted earlier this month, a report from The Daily Express claimed that Prince Harry was set to lose his titles as as captain-general of the Royal Marines, honorary air commandant of RAF Honington in Bury St. Edmunds and commodore-in-chief of Small Ships and Diving at the Royal Naval Command.
+As The Inquisitr noted earlier this month, a report from The Daily Express claimed that Prince Harry was set to lose his titles as captain-general of the Royal Marines, honorary air commandant of RAF Honington in Bury St. Edmunds and commodore-in-chief of Small Ships and Diving at the Royal Naval Command.

-The report noted that the positions had already remained vacant during the review of the couple’s living and working conditions following their decision to step back from their official duties.
+The report noted that the positions had already remained vacant during the review of the couple's living and working conditions following their decision to step back from official duties.
 The positions are likely to be reassigned to other senior members of the House of Windsor, the outlet added.